Tips for choosing a penetration testing company

 While an automated vulnerability scan can still be useful for identifying vulnerabilities, it is not a substitute for a penetration test led by an experienced security engineer.

 There is no shortage of certifications related to penetration testing.
 Some are well respected in the industry for having a high bar, focusing on practical and hands-on assessments.
+Others are far from challenging and don’t adequately assess a candidate’s ability to perform penetration tests and security audits professionally.

 Below are some of the certifications that ensure a penetration tester is certified with practical skills to conduct a pentest assessment: